TheRealAnonymous008/quartz/content/details/arts/anatomy/Anatomical Drawing -- Head.md

 * The head contains two important masses
 	* The *cranium* (superior part of the skull) which is a spherical mass.
 		* From the side, the cranium should be an oval shape (so in reality it is more egg-shaped).
 		* The more to the side the head is placed, the more we can see the *temporal line*.
-As a construction guide, a longitudinal line can be drawn to distinguish this.
+As a [[Construction Drawing|construction]] guide, a longitudinal line can be drawn to distinguish this.
 		* The *temporal muscles* on the side of the head are a spherical mass tangential to the temporal line and occupying the side of the head.
 	* The *mandible* (lower jawbone) rendered as an angular mass (the cross section of a rectangle)
 		* A sagittal line passing through the two hinges of the mandible should pass through the *base of the nose*.